Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 # Exploring your data {#chapter3}

 R makes it easy to do exploratory work on your data.
-There are numerous packages and functions that make it easy to visualize and tabulate your data.
-We'll leverage many packages outlined in the book "R For Data Science" [@Wickham2017] and our graphics will be created with an excellent graphics package called ggplot2 [@R-ggplot2]. ggplot2 makes it easy to look at data in many different ways.
+There are numerous packages and functions that make it simple to visualize and tabulate your data.
+We'll leverage many packages outlined in the book "R For Data Science" [@Wickham2017] and our graphics will be created with an excellent graphics package called `ggplot2` [@R-ggplot2]. `ggplot2` makes it easy to look at data in many different ways.

 We'll also recommend several methods of analyzing your data.
 "R in Action" by Robert Kabacoff [@Kabacoff2011] does an outstanding job of demonstrating cursory data analysis with a variety of data sets.
 We'll reference this book several times in this chapter.
 While there are innumerable statistical methods and rubrics for analyzing your data, graphs do the best job of conveying most of the information that you will encounter in this book.
 They are always important and if you don't like building them analytics may not be for you.

 ## Building a consistent design language

 There are several graphics paradigms available in R and elsewhere.
 D3 [@d32020] is an outstanding javascript library for building dynamic graphics.
 Python also contains several libraries such as seaborn [@Waskom2021] that will help you construct statistical graphics.
-We'll use the ggplot2 [@R-ggplot2] paradigm for the graphics in this book. ggplot2 will make it easy to build consistent and visually appealing graphics in R.
+We'll use the `ggplot2` [@R-ggplot2] paradigm for the graphics in this book. `ggplot2` will make it easy to build consistent and visually appealing graphics in R.

 Let's start by constructing a graphics theme that we will use throughout our examples.
 We begin this example by creating a color palette that we can use or modify.
 Afterward, we simply set a variable equal to a set of parameters corresponding to components of the images that we will be creating.
-Almost all of the graphics in this book were created with a combination of ggplot and dplyr.
-They are always installed and are used frequently throughout the book.

 ```r